was her name. She was ferocious, deadly and destructive; a Category

-We were told that a great number of DPS
+We were told that a great number of DPS patrolmen from the Houston

-across south Texas were being sent to Brazoria
+area and across south Texas were being sent to Brazoria

 A mass, orderly and supervised evacuation of more than a half million

 coastal residents was to begin the next day.

 residents, quickly and safely, while directing the heavy flow of traffic

 evacuation routes.
-In addition to managing
+In addition to managing the tremendous increase

-automobile accidents.
+accidents.
 It always happens during these chaotic times of panic and

 heavy traffic congestion.
 (But we could handle that too!)
 Plus, our

 constant vigil was to detect and apprehend looters trying to slip

 to steal, would routinely circulate throughout the many, soon to be

 vacant and deserted, residential subdivisions, neighborhoods, businesses

 and industrial parks.